Leo Frank: State appeals

 The next step, a hearing before the Georgia Supreme Court, was held on December 15.
 In addition to presenting the existing written record, each side was granted two hours for oral arguments.
 In addition to the old arguments, the defense focused on the reservations expressed by Judge Roan at the reconsideration hearing, citing six cases where new trials had been granted after the trial judge expressed misgivings about the jury verdict.
 The prosecution countered with arguments that the evidence convicting Frank was substantial and that listing Judge Roan's doubts in the defense's bill of exceptions was not the proper vehicle for "carry[ing] the views of the judge."
 On February 17, 1914, in a 142-page decision, the court denied Frank a new trial by a 4–2 vote.
-The majority dismissed the allegations of bias by the jurors, saying the power of determining this rested strictly with the trial judge except when an "abuse of discretion" was proved.
-It also ruled that spectator influence could only be the basis of a new trial if ruled so by the trial judge.
-Conley's testimony on Frank's alleged sexual conduct was found to be admissible because, even though it suggested Frank had committed other crimes for which he was not charged, it made Conley's statements more credible and helped to explain Frank's motivation for committing the crime according to the majority.
-On Judge Roan's stated reservations, the court ruled that these did not trump his legal decision to deny a motion for a new trial.
+The majority dismissed the allegations of juror bias, saying the power of determining this rested strictly with the trial judge except when an "abuse of discretion" was proved.
+It also ruled that spectator influence could be the basis of a new trial only if the trial judge so ruled.
+Conley's testimony on Frank's alleged sexual conduct was found to be admissible because, even though it suggested Frank had committed other crimes for which he was not charged, it made Conley's statements more credible and helped explain Frank's motivation for committing the crime according to the majority.
+On Roan's stated reservations, the court ruled that they did not trump his legal decision to deny a motion for a new trial.
 The dissenting justices restricted their opinion to Conley's testimony, which they declared should not have been allowed to stand: "It is perfectly clear to us that evidence of prior bad acts of lasciviousness committed by the defendant ... did not tend to prove a preexisting design, system, plan, or scheme, directed toward making an assault upon the deceased or killing her to prevent its disclosure."
-They concluded that the evidence prejudiced Frank in the jurors' eyes and denied him a fair trial.
+They concluded that the evidence prejudiced the jurors against Frank and denied him a fair trial.